Roy Dunshee was named the 11th head coach in Washington College men's soccer history in April 2012.

 Dunshee's diverse soccer background includes time as a successful high school coach, positions with the National Soccer Coaches Association of America (NSCAA), and 16 years operating a soccer skills teaching company.

-Dunshee has also worked for the NSCAA since 2007 as the State Technical Coordinator for both Maryland and Delaware and, most recently, as a National Academy coach.
+Dunshee has also worked for the NSCAA since 2007 as the State Technical Coordinator for Maryland and as a National Academy Instructor.
 In that position, he teaches high-level residential coaching courses around the country.
-He has twice been chosen as a clinician at the annual NSCAA Convention and was named the NSCAA's Associate Staff Coach of the Year in 2011.
+He has been chosen as a clinician at the annual NSCAA Convention five times and was named the NSCAA's Associate Staff Coach of the Year in 2011.
 Since 2008, Dunshee has served as a state staff coach for the Maryland State Youth Soccer Association, teaching United States Soccer Federation (USSF) E and D license courses.

-For the past 16 years, Dunshee has operated Coerver Coaching, a company which provides team training, camps, clinics, and coaches' education.
-He is currently the principal owner and Director of Coaching for the company.
+For nearly 20 years Dunshee has been affiliated with Coerver Coaching, a company which provides team training, camps, clinics, and coaches' education.

 During the winter and spring of 2010, Dunshee also served as an interim assistant men's soccer coach at Division I Northwestern University, designing and implementing winter and spring training sessions and game plans.
 Northwestern went on to win the 2011 Big Ten Championship.